Uriegas/Moodle_C-/README.md

 testing.sh is file in the main directory that is going to build from source and open the executable automatically.
 It only works on Linux.
 Menu class should be called Exam, it is actually an object with teh characteistics of an exam.
 This program make use of the lexer and parser functions in the following [repository](https://github.com/Uriegas/Lexer-Parser-in-Cpp) is better to prove the code before using the functions, it has not been fully tested yet.
+This parser, lexer does not support negative numbers yet.

 ## FOR DEVELOPERS
 ### Question Modularitation